 How to Make Sausage Muffins

-- While the sausage cools mix up the muffin batter
+Step Two: While the sausage cools mix up the muffin batter in the large bowl.

-- Scoop into a muffin pan and top with cheese
+Step Four: Scoop into the muffin cups of a well greased muffin pan with cooking spray and top with cheese.

 Can I make the dough ahead of time?